fhiso/sources-and-citations/directives.md

 =======

 This annex contains supplementary information that is not formally part of the S&CEG Directives but is appended to them for convenience.

 A.1.
 Members
 -------------

-* Susan Adams (initial member and coordinator)
+* Sue Adams (initial member and coordinator)
 * Nick Hall (initial associate member)
 * M. Diane Rogers (initial member)
 * Richard Tallent (initial member)